 150 W San Carlos St, San Jose, CA 95113

 San Jose’s convention center should be familiar to anyone who attended the 2002 Worldcon.
-But it’s also familiar to the people who attend Further Confusion (2012-present), FanimeCon (2004-present) and Big Wow Comicfest (2013-present).
+But it’s also familiar to the people who attend Further Confusion (2012-present), FanimeCon (2004-present), Big Wow Comicfest (2013-2015), APE: the Alternative Press Expo (1994-Present), and Silicon Valley Comic Con (2016-present).
 It’s a great convention hall for geeky events.

 If you haven’t been to the convention center recently, though, you won’t have seen the beautiful new expansion that opened October 2013.
 And you definitely haven’t experienced downtown San Jose’s free “Wickedly Fast Wi-Fi” that’s just been extended to provide service throughout the convention center.